patrodyne/hisrc-basicjaxb/higher/explore/Ex001-EqualsStrategy/src/test/resources/org/patrodyne/jvnet/basicjaxb/ex001/Explorer.md

 </plugin>
 ~~~

-The plug-in generates a `Person` class that implements the HiSrc interfaces (`HashCode2`, `Equals2`) for the `JAXBHashCodeStrategy` and `JAXBEqualsStrategy`.
+The plug-in generates a `Person` class that implements the HiSrc interfaces (`HashCode`, `Equals`) for the `JAXBHashCodeStrategy` and `JAXBEqualsStrategy`.
 It overrides the relevant `Object` methods with the custom strategies.
 This implementation introduces another HiSrc interface, named `ObjectLocator`.

 ### ObjectLocator